COVID-19 - Visiting shops in Swindon

 What have you put in place to make sure visitors and staff are kept safe?

 We’ve been working closely with our partners and local businesses both in the town centre and at other shopping areas across the town to ensure measures are in place to keep the public safe.
 This includes clear signage and floor markings to remind people to socially distance and regular cleaning regimes, particularly for shared spaces such as benches.

 College Street (near Tesco Metro) will be closed until further notice to allow safe queuing systems to be in place in this area of the town centre.

 If I go into the town centre, where can I park?

-All council-run car parks will be open apart from Spring Gardens car park, which will remain closed.
-This is to allow the LED lighting upgrade currently taking place at Spring Gardens to be completed.
+All council-run car parks are open.
 Please pay by phone where you can.
 More information about our car parks can be found in the car parks directory.

 Can I get the bus into town?